morikplay/OPNsense-Dashboard/configure.md

 Once those are done you can continue with the new configuration.

-### Install the plugin and configure options
+### Install + configure
-Install the Telegraf plugin on OPNsense, to do so, navigate to System -> Firmware -> Plugins -> Search for telegraf, and click the plus icon to install.
+Install the Telegraf plugin on OPNsense. `System -> Firmware -> Plugins -> Search` for telegraf, and click the plus icon to install.

 ![](https://www.bsmithio.com/post/opnsense-dashboard/plugin.png)